san-vuthy/san-vuthy.github.io/_posts/2018-08-23-How-To-Upgrade-Kernel-On-Ubuntu-Latest-Stable-Kernel.md

 ---
 layout: post
-title: How To Install Upgrade Kernel On Ubuntu to Latest Stable Kernel
+title: How To Upgrade Kernel On Ubuntu to Latest Stable Kernel
 comments: true

 ---